venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_configure_signal.md

 # External Connections

-## On AM263x CC/ AM263Px CC with HSEC Dock
+## On AM263x CC/ AM263Px CC/ AM261x SOM with HSEC Dock
 Probe the following on the HSEC pins
  - EPWM 0A/0B : 49 / 51
  - EPWM 1A/1B : 53 / 55